Does thyroid disease cause depression?

-*Note: These are similar steps which can also be used to help with weight loss in thyroid patients as well.
+*Note: These are similar steps that can also be used to help with weight loss in thyroid patients as well.

-Another interesting point is that T3 has been shown to be effective in treating mood disorders such as bipolar disorder, even in patients who have failed multiple different types of mood stabilizing medications.
+Another interesting point is that T3 has been shown to be effective in treating mood disorders such as bipolar disorder, even in patients who have failed multiple different types of mood-stabilizing medications (10).

 This pathway can be bypassed with the use of medication such as T3 which may be superior to T4 forms of medication (for those with the polymorphism).

 The science isn’t settled, but some of the work is promising, especially if depression is severely impacting your quality of life and ability to function.